rmoehn/jursey/README.md

 --------

 If you want to have a reliable branch (ie. no force-pushes), use `master`.
+If you want to see the newest changes, look at the `dev-X` branch with the highest
-If you want to see the newest changes or study history in detail, look at `dev`.
+X. If you want to study history in detail, look at all the `dev` branches.

+My development process:

+1. Start task X.
+2. `git checkout -b dev-X master` (Until task 9.2 I developed everything on branch `dev`.)
+3. Make snapshot commits, push often, force-push sometimes.
+4. Review changes: `git difftool master`
+5. `git co master`
+6. `git merge dev-X`
+7. Squash and reword as needed.
+8. `git push`

+Note:

-I develop on branch `dev`, where I make many snapshot commits and to which I force-push sometimes.
-I then lump changes from `dev` together and apply them to `master`.
-The effect is that the commits on `dev` are too small and the commits on `master` are too big.
+- The commits on `dev-X` are too small and the commits on `master` are too big.
   None of them are ‘logically separate changesets’.
 This is the nature of prototyping.

+- Sometimes I push to `master` directly.

 Use Datomic JAR with Leiningen